shard-lab/protocol-camp/basics/ethereum/vrf/README.md

 1. **Request Phase**
    - Contract sends a request for randomness to Chainlink VRF
    - Request includes callback gas limit and number of random words needed
-   - Contract pays for the request using native token (ETH)
+   - Contract pays for the request using native token
+   - Fee calculation is based on:
+     - Current gas price
+     - Callback gas limit
+     - Number of random words requested
+   - For detailed fee calculation, refer to the [billing documentation](https://docs.chain.link/vrf/v2-5/billing)

 2. **Response Phase**
    - Chainlink VRF generates random number and cryptographic proof